aiven/aiven-docs/docs/products/dragonfly/howto/connect-node.md

 ## Code

-Create a new file named `index.js`, add the following content and replace the `DRAGONFLY_URI` placeholder with your Dragonfly instance's connection URI:
+Create a file named `index.js`, add the following content and replace the `DRAGONFLY_URI` placeholder with your Dragonfly instance's connection URI: